RyderFreeman4Logos/anon-ticket/README.md

 `anon_ticket_api` exposes Prometheus-compatible metrics at `GET /metrics`, backed by the shared telemetry module.
 Set `API_METRICS_ADDRESS` if you prefer the exporter to run on a dedicated port.
-The API increments counters for each redeem/token request outcome and logs whenever repeated PID probes exceed the configurable `API_ABUSE_THRESHOLD` (default: 5).
-These signals can be wired into dashboards or alerting rules to flag bot abuse early.
+The API increments counters for each redeem/token request outcome and tags cache hints (`absent_blocked` / `absent_probe`) so you can alert on spikes in invalid PID traffic even without a dedicated abuse tracker.

 ## Monitor Service